 Health and Safety

-21. The following hygiene practices can be expected in all hearings:
+- 18. The following health and safety measures can be expected in all hearings and Court buildings:

-b.
-Cleaning products are available on site to enable staff and lawyers to keep their immediate areas clean (including AVL suites).
+- a) Cleaning products will be available on site to enable parties, counsel and staff to keep their immediate areas clean (including AVL suites);

-c.
-Hand sanitiser will be readily available within the courtroom.
+- b) Hand sanitiser will be readily available within the courtroom;

-27. Accredited news media will continue to have entry to the Court (subject to the requirements set out in paragraphs 12-17 above) in order to report court proceedings, and to ensure open and transparent justice.
+- 23. Accredited news media will continue to have entry to the Court (subject to the measures set out in paragraphs 6-17 above) in order to report court proceedings, and to ensure open and transparent justice.
 Remote access for accredited news media will also continue to be facilitated.

 Expectations of counsel

-b.
-Seeking remote participation in appropriate cases, including in relation to the requirements set out in paragraphs 12-17 above.
+- b.
+Seeking remote participation in appropriate cases, as set out in paragraphs 7-10 above.